These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing or referencing medical records documenting the angle of ankylosis

-Why: The exact degree of fixation is critical for determining favorable versus unfavorable ankylosis.
+The exact degree of fixation is critical for determining favorable versus unfavorable ankylosis.
 If the examiner measures differently on exam day (due to positioning or effort variation), having prior objective documentation can prevent an erroneous finding.

-Do this instead: Bring copies of imaging reports (X-rays, CT scans), treating physician notes, and physical therapy records that document the fixed angle of your elbow.
+Instead: Bring copies of imaging reports (X-rays, CT scans), treating physician notes, and physical therapy records that document the fixed angle of your elbow.
 Reference these if the examiner's measurement differs from prior records.

 Impact: 20% vs. 30-40% - favorable vs. unfavorable determination is angle-dependent